opengeospatial/e-learning/source/se/text/overview.rst

 At the completion of the module students will be able to:

-- Explain what is Symbology Encoding (SE)
+- Explain what Symbology Encoding (SE) is
-- Describe what can be done with an SE
+- Describe what can be done with an SE document
 - Use SE to provide rules to symbolize a feature type
 - Use SE to provide rules to symbolize raster data
 - Use SE to encode a line symbolizer